Giving Students the Best, So They Can Be Their Best

 • Develops leadership skills

-Redbud Farm School is now accepting applications for the 2023/2024 school year.
+Redbud Farm School is now accepting applications for the 2024/2025 school year.
 The process begins with your school tour to visit our school.
-During the tour at our school, we invite you to observe one of our classrooms to see how our teachers interact with our students.
+During the tour of our school, we invite you to observe one of our classrooms to see how our teachers interact with our students.
 Following this, you will promptly hear back from Redbud Farm School and be requested to fill out and send us an Application Form.

 “We came from public school where oftentimes my kids came home tired, exhausted mentally, and quite grumpy.
 It’s been like night and day since they’ve come here to do school on the farm.
 My kids come home full of energy as they get into the car excited to tell me about their day in all the things they’ve learned in all the fun they had with their friends.
 They learn worship songs,They tell me about their teachers what their likes and dislikes are and they have actual real conversations with them.
 Ms. Erin is the one who runs the school and I have to say that I have never met another woman whose heart and love is so pure for the Passion that she has with teaching and teaching not only numbers in reading but also the love and grace of God.
 Truly an amazing teacher Our family will be going to Redbud until they age out.”